tadavoila/simple-dynamical-systems/Siddharth Decay/README.md

 `variance_charts.py`: Graphs Average Variance for Bins 1-6 and 7-12 over Iterations

-`var_difference_charts.py`: Graphs the Average Difference of Initial Variance and Variance Values for Bins 1-6 over Iterations
+`var_difference_charts.py`: Graphs the Average Difference of Initial Variance and Variance Values for Bins 1-6 and 7-12 over Iterations